emerald/TEmPLE/docs/README.md

 ## Manually Build the Documentation

-To do this, you will need to have Python 3, and a couple packages installed.
-The formal list of required packages is in [requirements.txt](requirements.txt).
+You will need to have Python 3, and a couple packages installed.
+The formal list of required Python 3 packages is in [requirements.txt](requirements.txt).

 We can recommend using